HHallb/pyPFC/README.md

 ```
 Import pyPFC into your Python code by `import pypfc` and, optionally, `import pypfc_ovito`.
 See the [quick start example](#quick-start-example) or the examples provided in `./examples/`.

-> [!IMPORTANT]
+> [!TIP]
-> If your system is equipped with one or more GPUs and pyPFC reports that no GPU is found, it might be necessary to manually install torch with cuda support.
-Please refer to the official [PyTorch documentation](https://pytorch.org/get-started/locally/).
+> GPU support must be installed manually since PyPI only provides the CPU version of torch.
+To install PyTorch with CUDA 12.1 enabled, run:
+`pip install torch --index-url https://download.pytorch.org/whl/cu121`.
+For other CUDA versions and further information, please refer to the official [PyTorch documentation](https://pytorch.org/get-started/locally/).

 ## [Licencing](#license)
 This software is released under a [GNU GPLv3 license](https://www.gnu.org/licenses/).